Modern Warfare in test with rating

 Because the new Call of Duty wants to provoke.
 It shows gas attacks against children, torture of civilians, waterboarding of prisoners.
 All factions involved are permanently committing some kind of war crimes.
 If a developer puts such sensitive topics in the spotlight, he has to do them justice.

-We already warned in our first preview that war atrocity provocation can quickly turn into tastelessness, if the whole thing is essentially just a marketing tool.
+We already warned in our preview that war atrocity provocation can quickly turn into tastelessness, if the whole thing is essentially just a marketing tool.
 And indeed, the new Modern Warfare doesn’t even begin to exploit its potential here.

 Devaluation due to technical shortcomings